FredM67/PVRouter-3-phase/Readme.md

 Now, all the time-critical processing is done inside the ISR, other stuff like (RF) data logging, Serial printing, temperature reading is made inside the loop().
 The ISR and main processor communicate with each other through "events".

+### Off-peak period detection

+Depending on the country, some energy meters provide a switch which toggles on at the beginning of the off-peak period.
+It is intended to control a relay.
+If you wire it to a free digital pin of the router (in my case D3), you can detect off-peak/peak period.

 ### Load priorities management

 In my variant of Robin's sketch, the 3 loads are still physically independent, so it means, the router will divert surplus of energy to the first load (highest priority) from 0% to 100%, then to the second (0% to 100%) and finally to the third.